-Janet Rollins serves as the Student Media Operations Manager and works side-by-side with Administrative Support Associate Yvonne Rollins in the central office.
-She has the second longest tenure at Student Media, having worked here since January 1991.
+Janet Rollins serves as the Student Media Business Services Coordinator.
+She has the longest tenure at Student Media, having worked here since January 1991.

 Janet provides oversight to daily business and finance operations for all areas of Student Media.
 She offers financial information and recommendations regarding the use and distribution of funds and develops operational systems that streamline and centralize all administrative functions.